newlinedeveloper/meetup/README.md

 - 💬 Ask me about IT career related
 - 💬 Ask me about OverSeas Migration Related
 - 💬 Ask me about Any useCase Related
+- 💬 Ask me about Any Europe Jobs Related
+- 💬 Ask me about Any Europe Visa Sponsorship Related
+- 💬 Ask me about Any Solution Architecture Related
 - 📫 How to reach me: vijay@cloudnloud.com
 - 😄 Pronouns: you can call me as vijay
 - ⚡ Fun fact: Join with me on this Children Cancer NGO initiatives.